terrapower/dragon-armi-plugin/doc/dragon.rst

 the input file

-DRAGON can also model more complex geometry, but users are responsible for creating their own template and associated data extraction to model the needed geometry
+DRAGON can also model more complex geometry, but users are responsible for creating their own template and associated code that extracts the required template information from the ARMI data model for the desired geometry.

 Use
 ---